zhanglongx/Molokai/README.md

 Molokai is a trading price alert tool.

 Molokai fetches the lasted price data(only CN market symbol supported now) from tushare.
-Then A runner is used to see if it meet certain conditions.
+Then a runner is used to see if it meet certain conditions.
 The common condition is MinMax, MA.

 If the runner outputs a result, then a reminder is automatically started.
 For example, the email reminder will send an email with result to the user.